michelle-miller/conversation/dialog-tips.md

 ## Adding nodes
 {: #tips-nodes}

-- Add node descriptions.
+- Add a node name that describes the purpose of the node.

   You know what the node does right now, but months from now you might not.
-Your future self and any team members will thank you for adding a description.
-And descriptions display in the logs, which can help you debug a conversation later.
+Your future self and any team members will thank you for adding a descriptive node name.
+And the node name is displayed in the log, which can help you debug a conversation later.
 - To gather the information that is required to perform a task, try using a node with slots instead of a bunch of separate nodes to elicit information from users.
 See [Gathering information with slots](dialog-slots.html#dialog-slots).
 - For a complex process flow, tell users about any information they will need to provide at the start of the process.
 - Understand how the service travels through the dialog tree and the impact that folders, branches, jump-tos, and digressions have on the route.
 See [Dialog flow](dialog-overview.html#dialog-flow).